kratisto/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_twitter/guide.en-gb.md

 Fill the consumer Keys and Secret with the keys you obtained at the Twitter app configuration step.
 The oauth_token and the oauth_token_secret are the Access Token and Access Token Secret you created just before.

 The keywords array is the special array where you can specify which keywords you want to follow.
 Here I want to follow the three different competitors of the famous #ConsoleWars.
 If you want to follow tweets that contain multiple terms simultaneously you just separate them by a space in the same string.
-For Example: "call of duty" will follow only tweets that contain 'call', 'of' and 'Duty'.
+For example: "call of duty" will follow only tweets that contain 'call', 'of' and 'Duty'.
 You can also just follow a specific Twitter account by using the option **follows**.
 For more information about the Twitter input, go to the complete [Twitter input documentation](https://www.elastic.co/guide/en/logstash/6.7/plugins-inputs-twitter.html){.external}.

 You must use two additional parameters: